unixpickle/gogui/README.md

 # TODO

+ * Do not pass Go pointers into C
  * Map keyboard events to match JavaScript keycodes.
  * Fix crashes when font does not exist.
  * Add canvas features